 Dealing with a debt in collections can be stressful and embarrassing, but don’t be hasty, Nitzsche says.

 “A legitimate debt collector should be able to provide you with documentation that shows where the debt came from, when they acquired it and how they arrived at your current balance,” he says.
 “Always ask for this verification as soon as collection attempts begin.”

 Under the Fair Debt Collection Practices Act, a legit collector needs to identify themselves and can’t try to contact you at any unusual time or place.

 They also can’t communicate with anyone about your debt except for your attorney, the attorney for your creditor or the collection agency and, in some cases, a consumer reporting agency.

 It’s also helpful to know your state’s statute of limitations on debt, Nitzsche says.
 This can be anywhere from three to 10 years.

 “If the debt they claim you owe — legitimate or not — is beyond the statute of limitations, the collector can attempt to collect but cannot sue you,” he says.

 How to report fake debt collectors

 If you think you’ve been scammed or there’s been an attempt to scam you, there are ways you can fight back.

-- Submit a complaint.
-Report the fake company to the Federal Trade Commission and the Consumer Financial Protection Bureau.
+You can report a fake debt collection agency to the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB).